excellalabs/gitfundamentals/DogTalesRepo/chapter2.md

 Max nodded enthusiastically.
 “And we can finally understand what the humans are saying!
 We could help them too!”

-As they entered the park, the familiar sounds of children playing and birds singing filled the air.
-Max and Bella watched as people went about their day, oblivious to the miracle that had occurred.
+As they walked into the park, the usual sounds of children playing and birds singing filled the air.
+Max and Bella observed as people carried on with their routines, unaware of the miracle that had taken place.

 Suddenly, they heard a distressed meow coming from a nearby bush.
 A small kitten was stuck in the branches, her fur tangled and eyes wide with fear.